Chapter 1 - Starting programming with Python#

 NOTES ABOUT CHAPTER 1

-• The exercises in this chapter will be graded on the following criteria: (1) does the program run?
-(2) Can we understand it (=enough comments)?
+The exercises in this chapter will be graded on the following criteria: (1) Does the program run?
+(2) Can we understand it (= properly commented)?
 (3) Does it do the right thing as specified in assignment?
 See the end of this chapter for the full rubric.

-• Please note for this exercise you must submit the scripts (with appropriate comments) as .zip file which will be used to determine your grade.
+Please note, for this exercise you must submit the scripts (with appropriate comments) as a .zip file, which will be used to determine your grade.

 1.1 Getting started#